sysgears/grain/docs/latest.md

 ### Preview configuration

-`jetty_port` - TCP port for serving HTTP request in preview mode (default: 4000)
+* `jetty_port`, sets a TCP port for serving HTTP request in preview mode.
+Defaults to `4000`.

 ### Features configuration

 Grain has many features provided by different implementations.
-Concrete implementations are specified in the `features` section of the configuration file.
+Concrete implementations are specified in the Features section of the configuration file.

 #### Markdown markup feature